 This mighty little molecule is your body’s master detoxifier.
 No other nutrient works as hard to eliminate toxins, chemicals, and free radicals from your body.
 Unfortunately, those very same toxins all disrupt your body’s natural production of this detoxifier.

 The good news is that you can support your body’s production of glutathione through a supplement and reap all of its benefits that I will discuss later.

-Let’s look closer at what this powerful peptide is.
+Let’s look closer at this powerful peptide.

 What is Glutathione?

-Glutathione, or GSH, is a tripeptide consisting of three amino acids produced by your liver.
-It is recycled continuously by your body.
-Your body makes it from L-cysteine, L-glutamic acid, and glycine.1While it is concentrated in your liver, it is actually found in every single cell in your body.
+Glutathione, or GSH, is a tripeptide consisting of three amino acids: L-cysteine, L-glutamic acid, and glycine.1 It is produced by your liver and recycled continuously, however it is actually found in every single cell in your body.

-What Happens When You Don’t Have Enough?
+What Happens When You Don’t Have Enough Glutathione?